Lolo280374/areWeSnowingYet/README.md

 <br>

 > [!NOTE]
-> due to API rate limitations, and to avoid spamming the server all the time, the map is being updated automatically every 5-ish hours. sorry if that's not real real time, but otherwise it would be too much!
+> due to API rate limitations, and to avoid spamming the server all the time, the map is being updated automatically every 4-ish hours. (and only considering cities with at least 300k inhabitants). sorry if that's not real real time, but otherwise it would be too much!

 ## table of contents